VIKAND’s Public Health Recommendations to Help the Cruise Industry’s Return to Service

 The COVID-19 pandemic has been the largest crisis faced by the cruise industry to date, both in size and in consequences.
 Eighteen months into the pandemic, and with requirements for resuming business stricter than in other transportation sectors, the gradual resumption of operations is finally underway in most regions.
 The cruise industry’s return to service though hasn’t been entirely smooth with many ships reporting ongoing COVID-19 cases onboard.

-In this article, we look at some of the key recommendations for vessel operators to consider, as a result of recent scientific studies regarding the SARS-CoV-2 virus and its emerging variants.
+In this article, we look at some of the key recommendations for vessel operators to consider, as a result of recent scientific studies regarding the SARS-CoV-2 virus and its emerging variants, with a focus on COVID-19 mitigation strategies.

 1. COVID-19 Vaccinations